Rpinto02/Image_Rotator/README.md

   * Due to file size limitations on github free the original data as well as respective folders can't be found in the repository.
 If you wish to replicate this, please contact me so I can send you the data.
   * You should replace the paths inisde the code with your own paths.
   * Furthermore the notebook initial code is to ilustrate the step by step I describe in the Challenge.pdf file.
+  * Aditionally there is a zip divided in four parts contaning the images rotated according to the prediction of model.

 ## License
 [MIT](https://opensource.org/licenses/MIT)